tingerrr/hydra/src/core.typ

   margin.length.to-absolute() + (min * margin.ratio)
 }

+/// #property(requires-context: true)
 /// Get the last anchor location.
-Panics if the last anchor was not on the page of this context.
 ///
-/// This function is contextual.
+/// Panics if the last @cmd:anchor was not on the page of this context.
 ///
-/// - ctx (context): The context from which to start.
 /// -> location
+#let locate-last-anchor(
+  /// The context from which to start.
+  ///
+  /// -> hydra-context
+  ctx,
-#let locate-last-anchor(ctx) = {
+) = {
   let starting-locs = query(selector(ctx.anchor).before(here()))

+  assert.ne(
+    starting-locs.len(),
-  assert.ne(starting-locs.len(), 0,
+    0,
     message: "No `anchor()` found while searching from outside the page header", )

   let anchor = starting-locs.last().location()

-  // NOTE: this check ensures that get rules are done within the same page as the queries
+  // NOTE: this check ensures that get rules are done within the same page as
-  // ideally those would be done within the context of the anchor, such that a change in text
+  // the queries ideally those would be done within the context of the anchor,
-  // direction between anchor and query does not cause any issues assert.eq(anchor.page(), here().page(),
+  // such that a change in text direction between anchor and query does not
+  // cause any issues
+  assert.eq(
+    anchor.page(),
+    here().page(),
     message: "`anchor()` must be on every page before the first use of `hydra`" )

   anchor
 }

+/// #property(requires-context: true)
 /// Get the element candidates for the given context.
 ///
-/// This function is contextual.
+/// -> candidates
+#let get-candidates(
+  /// The context for which to get the @type:candidates.
   ///
-/// - ctx (context): The context for which to get the candidates.
+  /// -> hydra-context
+  ctx,
-/// - scope-prev (bool): Whether the search should be scoped by the first ancestor element in this
+  /// Whether the search should be scoped by the first ancestor element in this
   /// direction.
+  ///
+  /// -> bool
+  scope-prev: true,
-/// - scope-next (bool): Whether the search should be scoped by the first ancestor element in this
+  /// Whether the search should be scoped by the first ancestor element in this
   /// direction.
+  ///
-/// -> candidates
+  /// -> bool
+  scope-next: true,
-#let get-candidates(ctx, scope-prev: true, scope-next: true) = {
+) = {
   let look-prev = selector(ctx.primary.target).before(ctx.anchor-loc)
   let look-next = selector(ctx.primary.target).after(ctx.anchor-loc)
   let look-last = look-next